NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Index.page.md

 For further information please contact: [england.contactus@nhs.net](mailto:england.contactus@nhs.net)

-The **FHIR Genomics IG** Specification defines a set of draft HL7 FHIR R4 profiles to support the exchange of genetic testing requests and results.
+The **FHIR Genomics IG** Specification defines a set of draft HL7 FHIR R4 profiles to support the exchange of genetic testing requests and results. **This release focuses on supporting improvements to the test ordering process for non-WGS and WGS genomic testing pathways identified to support piloting of a technical implementation to improve digital interoperability.**

 This Specification supports the ability to request genomic testing and receive results in NHS primary and secondary care settings.
 The scope of this guide is NHS England, though the rules and constraints defined are expected to apply to UK-wide Genomic Testing.
-This release focuses on supporting improvements to the test ordering process for non-WGS and WGS genomic testing pathways identified to support piloting of a technical implementation to improve digital interoperability.

 This Implementation Guide provides additional guidance, rules and constraints which extends the [UK Core Implementation Guide](https://simplifier.net/guide/ukcoreversionhistory/home?version=current), currently STU2, to allow exchange of structured electronic test requests and responses.
 It is anticipated that the messaging specification and implementation guidance will be updated following First of Type (FoT) implementation.